Opportunities Don’t Last.

-I have never met Wayne Gretzky but meet his Dad, Walter.
+I have never met Wayne Gretzky, but I meet his Dad, Walter.

 Walter Gretzky was a humble guy.
-It was my Great Pleasure to hear Walter speak.
+So it was my Great Pleasure to hear Walter speak.

 Part of Walter’s presentation allowed us to ask questions, and I got to ask Walter a question.

 As a big fan of Wayne Gretzky fan, Wayne retired too early from the NHL and his on-ice hockey career. (one-time Edmonton Oiler season ticket holder)

 Gretzky retired with 2857 total points, 894 Goals, and 1963 assists.

 My Question to Walter Gretzky?

-“Walter; Wayne had 2857 total points; 894 goals and 1963 assists; his last three seasons in the NHL and with the New Your Rangers; Wayne averaged over a point a game.
+“Walter, Wayne had 2857 total points, 894 goals, and 1963 assists; in his last three seasons in the NHL and with the New Your Rangers, Wayne averaged over a point a game.

 Why did he not keep playing; go for 3000 total points; he could have quickly ended his career with over 1000 goals and 2000 assists?”

 Walter; said he asked Wayne the same question.

 Gretzky had developed an Exit Strategy.
 Wayne knew his on-ice hockey career would not last forever.
 Wayne retired in 1999; he had formulated a plan long before he retired.

-For those of you who are not big hockey fans, Wayne Gretzky’s jersey number was 99.
-Wayne had a plan to retire in 1999; this was an exit strategy he did not share with many folks.
-He had set a date, no matter what his ability and no matter what other records he could earn or break, he had set a date.
+For those who are not enormous hockey fans, Wayne Gretzky’s jersey number was 99.
+Wayne planned to retire in 1999; this was an exit strategy he did not share with many folks.
+Nevertheless, regardless of his ability and other records he could earn or break, he had set a date.

 In addition, Wayne was setting the bar again, and this time, I was paying attention.

-Wayne has had many behind-the-hockey bench and hockey management roles since being a player.
+Since being a player, Wayne has had many behind-the-hockey bench and hockey management roles.

 The Parttime Purchase; Fulltime Exit Strategy

 In 2002 we started to purchase investment real estate, but it was not an exit plan.
 My wife and I bought a vacation property, which included a vacation rental component.
-We bought a vacation property in the Canadian Rocky Mountains.
+We purchased a vacation property in the Canadian Rocky Mountains.